eazellou/drafts/Adding Afternoon Dances on 4th Sundays.md

 [More info on our covid policy decision for 2025 is available here](TODO: link to covid post).
 ## Volunteers Needed!
 To make this a sustainable change, we will need volunteer support from our community.
-If you'd like to be more involved with BIDA, check out [our page on geting involved](https://www.bidadance.org/get-involved).
+If you'd like to be more involved with BIDA, check out [our page on getting involved](https://www.bidadance.org/get-involved).